treasure-data/treasure-boxes/analytics-box/fuzzy-matching/README.md

 ## Getting Started

-1.Download this folder locally.
+1. Download this folder locally.

-2.Use [TD Toolbelt](https://support.treasuredata.com/hc/en-us/articles/360001262207-Treasure-Workflow-Quick-Start-using-TD-Toolbelt-in-a-CLI) to upload this folder as a Treasure Workflow project into your Treasure data account
+2. Use [TD Toolbelt](https://support.treasuredata.com/hc/en-us/articles/360001262207) to upload this folder as a Treasure Workflow project into your Treasure data account

 ### How it works

 Here is a brief description what each task in the workflow do

-1.First Name and Last Name table and column information is provided
+1. First Name and Last Name table and column information is provided

-2.Data Cleaning task removes the punctuations, numbers and extra characters from the column
+2. Data Cleaning task removes the punctuations, numbers and extra characters from the column

-3.Soundex Algorithm is implemented which generates a four-character code based upon the pronunciation of the English words
+3. Soundex Algorithm is implemented which generates a four-character code based upon the pronunciation of the English words

-4.Master key is generated for each group to make implementation of Fuzzy Matching algorithms easier
+4. Master key is generated for each group to make implementation of Fuzzy Matching algorithms easier

-5.Fuzzy Matching algorithms like Levenshtein ratio are used to find probability of profiles being similar
+5. Fuzzy Matching algorithms like Levenshtein ratio are used to find probability of profiles being similar

-6.Cut – off can be decided based on the Levenshtein ratio calculated to get the similar profiles.
+6. Cut–off can be decided based on the Levenshtein ratio calculated to get the similar profiles

-7.Create a Match store which holds the information of group_key and index of corresponding similar profiles as a metadata for easy retrieval of profiles
+7. Create a Match store which holds the information of group_key and index of corresponding similar profiles as a metadata for easy retrieval of profiles

-8.Similar profiles gathered based on the cut off value can be visualized using any reporting tool.
+8. Similar profiles gathered based on the cut off value can be visualized using any reporting tool

 ### Outputs